nadimkobeissi/mkbsd/README.md

 3. Run `python mkbsd.py`
 4. Wait a little.
 5. All wallpapers are now in a newly created `downloads` subfolder.

+### Running using docker

+1. Ensure you have docker installed
+2. Build the image with `docker build -t mkbsd .`
+3. Run the image, mounting a directory where you want the image to be stored as a volume at `/app/downloads`.
+For example, `docker run -v $PWD:/app/downloads mkbsd`

 ## FAQ